kaifengZheng/CNN_EXAFS_PDF/README.md

       | average.py
          calculate average EXAFS for each case
       | average_gr.py
-         calculate average gr for each case
+         calculate averaged gr for each case
       | check.py
-         check if the calculations are completed
+         Check if the calculations are complete
       | run_tool.sh
       | srun.sh
 |__dataset_partial